What is the Attracting Tourism Fund?

 How is the ATF different from the Growing Tourism Infrastructure Fund?

-More information on the GTI Fund including the program guidelines is available here.
+More information on the GTI Fund is available here.

 How is the ATF seeking to deliver benefits for Aboriginal and Torres Strait Islander people?